icchan/hello-streamlit/README.md

-# Hello Streamlit - Sample Table Data Application
+# Hello Streamlit

-This is a simple Streamlit application that displays various types of sample table data.
+This is a simple Streamlit application that useful information that I use regularly

 ## Features